tobya/Lassi/README.md

 Lassi (Laravel Auth Syncronised Sign In) uses a Client - Server model to have one repository of user accounts which is requested and syncronised to the clients on a scheduled basis.

-> php auth lassi:sync
+> php artisan lassi:sync

 Will syncronise all users that have changed since the last sync.

-By default the syncronsiation process will copy the following user fields from the server to the client
+By default the syncronsiation process will copy all fields on the users table from the server to the client.
+Including...

 - name
 - email